praveek/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 If an entire node goes down, Akamai serves from the next-closest node with the same cached content.
 Nodes are dynamically selected based on visitor location, traffic load, and other factors so that content is consistently served from the best local node for each visitor.

-Akamai also has access to edge nodes in China, so end-users in China get traffic from nodes that are geographically close to them.

 Files hosted on Akamai have a domain of `assets.adobedtm.com`.
-This can be referenced securely or not (`http://` or `https://`) based on how it is called within in your `<script>` code.
+This can be referenced securely or not (`http://` or `https://`) based on how it is called within in your embedded `<script>` code.

 >[!WARNING]
 >
 >If your library is unavailable from the Akamai network, Launch is unable to prevent any errors that may arise because of it.

-## Embed code caching
+## Library build caching

-When using Adobe-managed hosts, your CDN embed code is cached for your application in two locations:
+When using Adobe-managed hosts, your library builds are cached in two locations:

 * [Edge caching](#edge)
 * [Browser caching](#browser)